gluster/glusterdocs/Administrator Guide/Geo Replication.md

 **Backward Compatibility**

-Your existing Ge-replication environment will work with GlusterFS, except for the following:
+Your existing Geo-replication environment will work with GlusterFS, except for the following:

 -   The process of secure reconfiguration affects only the glusterfs